mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 a.func2()
 ```

 then the functions `func1` and `func2` belongs to the table (object) `a`.
-Using colon is syntactic sugar for passing
+Using colon is syntactic
-the object itself as an argument to the function.
-That means `a:func1()` is similar to `a.func1(a)`.
+sugar for passing the object itself as an argument to the function.
+That means `a:func1()` is
+similar to `a.func1(a)`.

 That's the important stuff.
-You can read the [Lua 5.2 Reference Manual][lua-5.2-reference-manual] if you care
+You can read the [Lua 5.3 Reference Manual][lua-5.3-reference-manual]
-about the details.
+if you care about the details.

 ### Setup

-The Lua scripts are placed in a subfolder of the plugins folder, which is found in the Wireshark root folder.
-The
+The Lua scripts are placed in a sub folder of the plugins folder, which is found in the Wireshark
-subfolder is named after the Wireshark version.
-E.g. *C:\Program Files\Wireshark\plugins\2.4.2* on Windows.
-The script
+root folder.
+The sub folder is named after the Wireshark version.
+E.g. *C:\Program Files\Wireshark\plugins\2.4.2*
-will be active when Wireshark is started.
-You have to restart Wireshark after you do changes to the script, or reload
+on Windows.
+The script will be active when Wireshark is started.
+You have to restart Wireshark
-all the Lua scripts with **Ctrl+Shift+L**.
+after you do changes to the script, or reload all the Lua scripts with **Ctrl+Shift+L**.

 I'm using the latest version at the current date.
-What I'm doing here might not work on earlier versions.
+What I'm doing here might not work on earlier
+versions.

 ### The protocol

-The most interesting protocol to investigate in this post would probably be a custom one that Wireshark doesn't know of
+The most interesting protocol to investigate in this post would probably be a custom one that
-already, but all the custom protocols I've worked with have been work related and I can't post information about them
+Wireshark doesn't know of already, but all the custom protocols I've worked with have been work
-here.
-So instead we'll take a look at the [MongoDB wire protocol][mongodb-wire-protocol].
+related and I can't post information about them here.
+So instead we'll take a look at the
+[MongoDB wire protocol][mongodb-wire-protocol].

 *(There is already a [Mongo dissector][mongo-dissector] in Wireshark, but I will not use that one.)*

-According to the specification linked to above, the MongoDB wire protocol is a TCP/IP protocol using port number 27017.
+According to the specification linked to above, the MongoDB wire protocol is a TCP/IP protocol
-The byte ordering is little endian, meaning the least significant byte comes first.
+using port number 27017.
+The byte ordering is little endian, meaning the least significant byte
+comes first.
 Most protocols are big endian.
-The
-only difference is the ordering of the bytes.
-If we had an int32 for example, with these bytes: `00 4F 23 11` in big
+The only difference is the ordering of the bytes.
+If
+we had an int32 for example, with these bytes: `00 4F 23 11` in big endian, then the little endian
-endian, then the little endian version would be `11 23 4F 00`.
-This is something we have to take into account when
+version would be `11 23 4F 00`.
+This is something we have to take into account when writing the
-writing the dissector.
+dissector.

 In this particular post, I'll only take a look at the header of the protocol.
 It looks like this